Magmaahh/PMM_project/README.md

 ### Constants definition
 Constants used in the project can be modified in ```src/config.py```.

-Paths to store training and testing datasets at are defined by:
+Paths to store training and testing datasets are defined by:
 ```bash
 TRAIN_DATA_PATH
 TEST_DATA_PATH